 Strata Interactive dashboard.

-By selecting “Advanced options” on the indicator block you can set your own threshold for this indicator.
+Instead of the threshold as defined by default, you can set your own threshold for this indicator.
 Before using advanced options, we recommend you read the section on indicators and thresholds in the User Guide since each indicator threshold is uniquely defined.

 To incorporate the practitioners’ perspective in the project.
 The indicator selection, scientific methodology, and platform features are constantly strengthened with consultation rounds to ensure that Strata meets the needs and requirements of end-users in terms of applicability, usage, and uptake.